 If your tree is 27+ (and healthy) – 3 taps

 Choose a day that it’s above freezing to drill your hole.
+If it’s freezing you risk the bark on your tree cracking which will cause sap to drip out.

 Clear away the shavings from drilling with a small twig so your hole is clean.